Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

               "value": < value from var-hubnetwork-resourceTags >
             },
             "resourceGroupName": {
-              "value": "< value from var-hubnetwork-azfw-rgPolicyName >"
+              "value": "< value from var-hubnetwork-azfwPolicyName >"
             },
             "policyName": {
               "value": "< value from var-hubnetwork-azfw-policyName >"